DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 * a targeted part of the element has to be visible.

     TestCafe actions target a center of an element, or a point specified by the `offsetX` and `offsetY` options of an action.
-If another element obstructs the target point, the action still executes.
-The [.click](../../reference/test-api/testcontroller/click.md) action, for example, affects an overlapping element instead of a targeted one.
+If another element obstructs the target point, the action is executed with the overlapping element (for instance, the [t.click](../../reference/test-api/testcontroller/click.md) action clicks an overlapping block).

 ### Example: Scroll an Element into View

-TestCafe scrolls to reach items, that are on the page but not on-screen, Therefore, there is no designated scroll action.
+TestCafe scrolls to reach items that are on the page but not on-screen.
+Therefore, TestCafe API doesn't have a designated scroll action.

 You can use any action (for example, [hover](#hover)) to scroll towards the desired part of the page.
 To scroll the page without any action, you can use a [ClientFunction](obtain-client-side-info.md).